Robots From Tomorrow is a comics podcast that can be heard weekly

 The topic of today's episode is BROWNSTONE, the new YA graphic novel from writer Samuel Teer and artist Mar Julia, about a 14-year-old girl spending the summer with a father she's never known as they fix up the titular dilapidated brownstone.
 If that name sounds familiar, it's because Samuel was just on the show last episode talking about the trials and tribulations of bringing this story from his head to our bookshelves.

 Now we get to hear from the other side of the BROWNSTONE creation equation.
-Mar's work is absolutely in the wheelhouse of the type of comicbooking we love to see here on Robots.
+Mar's work is absolutely in the wheelhouse of the type of comicbooking we love to see here on this show.
 When we read BROWNSTONE, we saw Tillie Walden, we saw Carla Speed McNeil, we saw grounded situations portrayed with enough exaggeration to make this comic an engaging story being told rather than a mere rendition of plot points.
 Greg was thrilled to get the opportunity to talk to them about their process for this book and their work in general.
 And maybe ask the writer a question or two, if there was still time...

 Returning to the show today after a nearly eight-year absence is comics writer Samuel Teer.
 His new book, Brownstone, about a teenage girl connecting with her Latin heritage and her estranged father without speaking a word of each other’s language as they renovate the title structure, hits shelves on June 11th.
 The road from his last OGN, 2015’s Veda: Assembly Required and this one is the topic for today’s conversation.